Madame Tussauds San Francisco

-Madame Tussauds San Francisco is a wax museum located in Fisherman's Wharf, San Francisco in California.
+Madame Tussauds San Francisco was a wax museum located in Fisherman's Wharf, San Francisco in California.
 The attraction opened on June 26, 2014 and became the 17th Madame Tussauds museum to open worldwide.
-The attraction features wax figures of famous figures from movies, music, politics, popular culture and sport.
-It also celebrates “The Spirit of San Francisco” with wax figures of local artists, musicians and activists from the city's past.
+Madame Tussauds San Francisco closed on August 3, 2024 after 10 years in operation.
+The attraction featured wax figures of famous figures from movies, music, politics, popular culture and sport.
+It also celebrated “The Spirit of San Francisco” with wax figures of local artists, musicians and activists from the city's past.